Brainly raises $80M as its platform for crowdsourced homework help balloons to 350M users – TechCrunch

 Tutoring, he said, is something that Brainly has already been quietly piloting and has run some 150,000 sessions to date.
 Having such a large user base, Borkowski said, helps the startup run services at scale while still effectively keeping them in test mode.

 “It will be about looking at what students are studying and how to map that to the curriculum in the country, and what we can do to help with that.”
 Borkowski said.
-“But it will require a heavy lift and and machine learning to pinpoint students” for it to work properly, which is one reason it has yet to roll it out more comprehensively, he added.
+“But it will require a heavy lift and machine learning to pinpoint students” for it to work properly, which is one reason it has yet to roll it out more comprehensively, he added.

 Tutoring and more personalization are not the only areas where Brainly is actively testing out new services.

-The company is also creating more space for adding in video to demonstrate different techniques (which I suspect is especially good for something like mathematics, but equally helpful for, say, an art technique).
+The company is also creating more space for adding video to demonstrate different techniques (which I suspect is especially good for something like mathematics, but equally helpful for, say, an art technique).
 This is presumably in part based on a 2018 acquisition the startup made to bring on more video tools, which underscores in some ways how deliberate Brainly’s expansion strategy has been.

 There are “thousands per week” being added already, but as with tutoring “that, for us, is a testing stage,” added Borkowski.
 There should be more coming in Q1 about new products, he said.